SuperOfficeDocs/superoffice-docs/docs/api/contact/row/create-contact-row.md

 # Create a contact row

-A `ContactRow` refers to a row in the `contact` database table.
-Therefore, it consists of basic data types supported by SQL.
 To create a `ContactRow` we use the `SuperOffice.CRM.Rows` namespace.

 The following example shows how we make create a contact using the `ContactRow` class.